 This is also where NASA’s Vegetable Production System, known as Veggie, and Advanced Plant Habitat comes in.

 Engineering ingenious space gardens

 NASA has been studying how we can grow plants in space for decades, and to date, astronauts have eaten nine types of leafy greens grown in Veggie, as well as two crops, radishes, and peppers, grown in APH.

 In fact, the Veggie space garden, which is roughly the size of a carry-on piece of luggage, has grown a variety of plants, including three types of lettuce, Chinese cabbage, mizuna mustard, red Russian kale, and zinnia flowers.
 They’ve apparently all been delicious — and most importantly, safe to consume.

-To tackle the monumental task of growing crops in space without sunlight or gravity, Veggie has been engineered to house plants growing in a “pillow” filled with a clay-based growth media and fertilizer.
+To tackle the monumental task of growing crops in space without sunlight or gravity, Veggie has been engineered to house plants growing in a "pillow" filled with a clay-based growth media and fertilizer.
 The pillows help distribute water, nutrients, and air in a healthy balance around the roots.
-This is incredibly important, as the roots would either drown in water or be smothered by air due to the way fluids in space tend to form bubbles.
+That's incredibly important, as the roots would either drown in water or be smothered by air due to the way fluids in space tend to form bubbles.

 Managing water carefully is especially important with a passive system such as Veggie, whereas APH is completely automated and employs LED lighting and a porous clay substrate with controlled release fertilizer to deliver water, nutrients, and oxygen to the plant roots.